How to change or cancel an American Airlines flight

 As stated above, flight vouchers are the norm when canceling an American Airlines flight.
 You’ll receive a voucher equal to the value of your paid flight minus the cancellation fee.

 Of course, refundable fares are zero-risk, as your credit card will be fully credited if you decide to cancel.
 However, the price is often exponentially higher than a nonrefundable ticket, so it’s never ideal.
-Using American Airlines miles is an excellent remedy for anyone with travel plans that aren’t set in stone.
-I’ll explain!
+Using American Airlines miles is an excellent remedy for anyone with travel plans that aren’t set in stone, especially so now that American is waiving all cancellation fees for award tickets!

 How to change or cancel your American Airlines flight

-Then, simply click choose the trip from the list of upcoming flights and select “View/Change.”
-You’ll be given a rundown of your itinerary and other pertinent details, and you’ll see two links at the top of the page:
+Simply click choose the trip from the list of upcoming flights and select “View/Change.”
+Then you’ll be given a rundown of your itinerary and other pertinent details, and you’ll see two links at the top of the page:

 - Change trip